 As a squadron commander I had two airplanes deployed to Naples, Italy for a few years where the number one report back from the field was pilots and mechanics on the losing end of, well, vehicular mishaps.
 "Relax," those who knew what's what in Italy would say, "That's just how it is when driving in Italy."
 Indeed.

 They gave me the definitive guide.
 Having read this in 1994 I thought it described driving in Italy exactly.
 (I got it as a copy of a copy that I was told came from one of the U.S. Naval bases in Italy.)
 But then I heard this was actually written in the 1950s by American Humorist Corey Ford (1902 - 1969) as published in various places.
 I've yet to see the article as originally published.
-If you have such a copy, I would very much appreciate a copy.

 There is a simple method of achieving the right state of mind for driving in Italy.
 Before you start your car for the first time, sit in the driver’s seat, hold the steering wheel, and think the following: I AM THE ONLY DRIVER ON THE ROAD, AND MINE IS THE ONLY CAR.
 It may be hard to believe, especially after you have seen Rome in the first week of July, or Naples during any rush hour, but millions of Italian drivers believe it, and so can you.